 Another line of research work deal with access control issues by leveraging cryptographic techniques in cloud computing environments.
-Echeverria et al. [6] presented an effective solution for de-coupling access control from services that provide content by leveraging attribute based encryption (ABE).
-Yu et al. [27] combine attribute-based encryption, proxy reencryption, and lazy re-encryption to delegate most of the computation tasks involved in user revocation to untrusted cloud service providers.
-Tassanaviboon and Gong [22] propose a new authorization scheme that combats untrusted cloud servers by adopting CP-ABE, ElGamal like masks, proxy re-encryption, and lazy re-encryption to achieve user-centric and end-to-end security.
-Wan et al. [23] introduce the HASBE scheme which incorporates a hierarchical structure of system users by applying a delegation algorithm to ASBE.
-CloudSeal [25] uses proxy reencryption and broadcast revocation algorithms for flexible content access control in cloud.
+Echeverria et al. [5] presented an effective solution for de-coupling access control from services that provide content by leveraging attribute based encryption (ABE).
+CloudSeal [15] uses proxy re-encryption and broadcast revocation algorithms for flexible content access control in cloud.
 Even though cryptographic approach is effective for some specific requirements, they have no support for legacy security policies in enterprises such as role-based access control.